Austin Apartments That Actually Allow Large Dogs (Verified List)

 Argosy at Crestview (78757)75 lbsYes2$300 deposit + $300 non-ref.$10Yes (2 bark parks)

 Downtown & Central notes: Camden Rainey Street remains the rare downtown high-rise that accepts large dogs with no weight limit.
+Located in the Rainey Street district, it’s walkable to Lady Bird Lake trails.
 But at $500 per pet non-refundable and $35/month rent, you’re paying for the scarcity.

 Auditorium Shores (Lady Bird Lake) and Red Bud Isle are the two best off-leash options for downtown and Central Austin residents.
 Red Bud Isle is entirely off-leash with direct lake access.

-Check our Downtown Austin apartments page for current availability.
+Check our Downtown Austin apartments page and Central Austin page for current availability.

 Austin Apartments That Allow Large Dogs: Cedar Park, Round Rock & Suburbs

 If you want the most relaxed pet policies in the Austin metro, head north.
-The suburbs win on every pet-related metric: lower insurance costs mean fewer restrictions, larger properties mean more green space, and less corporate oversight means more flexibility.
+The suburbs win on every pet-related metric.
+Insurance costs are lower, so breed restrictions are looser.
+Properties are larger, so there’s more green space.
+And with fewer corporate management companies running the show, individual leasing teams have more flexibility to approve your dog.
 Ground-floor units with private patios are also far more common out here than anywhere inside Austin city limits.

 Suburban Large-Dog-Friendly Communities